ua-snap/cc-data-extraction/README.md

 - [Projected Monthly Temperature Products - 10 min CMIP5/AR5](http://ckan.snap.uaf.edu/dataset/projected-monthly-temperature-products-10-min-cmip5-ar5)
 - [Projected Monthly Precipitation Products - 10 min CMIP5/AR5](http://ckan.snap.uaf.edu/dataset/projected-monthly-precipitation-products-10-min-cmip5-ar5)

+For the projected datasets, this script uses only the 5-model average.
+There is no need to download projected data for individual models.

 These datasets need to be extracted into an `input` subdirectory with the following structure:

 ```